 Tom Pickett was an outlaw and lawman who stole cattle and was captured with Billy the Kid in New Mexico in December 1880.
 Pickett later served as a Texas Ranger and U.S. Deputy Marshal.

-Thomas Pickett was born to George Bibb and Cordelia Scarborough Pickett at Camp Throckmorton, Texas on May 27, 1856, but was raised in Decatur, Texas.
-Pickett would grow up to be both a lawman and an outlaw at various times of his life.
-He began a life a crime when he stole some cattle at the age of 17.
+Thomas Pickett was born to George Bibb and Cordelia Scarborough Pickett at Camp Throckmorton, Texas, on May 27, 1856, but was raised in Decatur, Texas.
+Pickett would grow up to be both a lawman and an outlaw at various times in his life.
+He began a life of crime when he stole some cattle at the age of 17.
 Soon captured, his father, a former officer for the Confederacy and a member of the Texas legislature, mortgaged the family home to pay his fine.
-Pickett later went on to serve as a Texas Ranger for a short time.
+Pickett later served as a Texas Ranger for a short time.

-After being released on a $300 bail, Pickett drifted into northern Arizona where he hooked up with the Hash Knife outfit and participated in the Graham-Tewksbury feud.
+After being released on a $300 bail, Pickett drifted into northern Arizona, where he hooked up with the Hash Knife outfit and participated in the Graham-Tewksbury Feud.
 Wounded in the leg during one of the many skirmishes, Pickett returned to working as a cowboy.
-He married in 1888, but his wife and baby both died in childbirth.
-He spent the rest of his days gambling, bartending, prospecting for gold and working as a cowboy.
+He married in 1888, but his wife and baby died in childbirth.
+He spent the rest of his days gambling, bartending, prospecting for gold, and working as a cowboy.
 However, he did serve a short stint as a U.S. Deputy Marshal.
-After he was forced to have his leg amputated, Pickett returned to northern Arizona where he died of old age on May 14, 1934, in Winslow, Arizona at the age of 76.
+After he was forced to have his leg amputated, Pickett returned to northern Arizona, where he died of old age on May 14, 1934, in Winslow, Arizona, at the age of 76.